Electrical Induction Motors - Torque vs. Speed

-Torque is the turning force through a radius and the units is rated in - Nm - in the SI-system and in - lb ft - in the imperial system.
+Torque is the turning force through a radius - with the units Nm in the SI-system and the units lb ft in the imperial system.

-The torque developed by asynchronous induction motors varies with the speed of the motor when its accelerate from full stop or zero speed, to maximum operating speed.
+The torque developed by an asynchronous induction motor varies when the motor accelerates from zero to maximum operating speed.

-The Locked Rotor Torque or Starting Torque is the torque the electrical motor develop when its starts at rest or zero speed.
+The Locked Rotor Torque or Starting Torque is the torque an electrical motor develops when starting at zero speed.

-A high Starting Torque is more important for application or machines hard to start - as positive displacement pumps, cranes etc. A lower Starting Torque can be accepted in applications as centrifugal fans or pumps where the start load is low or close to zero.
+A high Starting Torque is more important for application or machines hard to start - like positive displacement pumps, cranes etc. A lower Starting Torque can be accepted for centrifugal fans or pumps where the start load is low or close to zero.

-The Pull-up Torque is the minimum torque developed by the electrical motor when it runs from zero to full-load speed (before it reaches the break-down torque point)
+The Pull-up Torque is the minimum torque developed by an electrical motor when it runs from zero to full-load speed (before it reaches the break-down torque point).

-When the motor starts and begins to accelerate the torque in general decrease until it reach a low point at a certain speed - the pull-up torque - before the torque increases until it reach the highest torque at a higher speed - the break-down torque - point.
+When a motor starts and begins to accelerate the torque in general will decrease until it reach a low point at a certain speed - the pull-up torque - before the torque increases until it reach the highest torque at a higher speed - the break-down torque - point.

-The Full-load Torque is the torque required to produce the rated power of the electrical motor at full-load speed.
+The Full-load Torque is the torque required to produce the rated power of an electrical motor at full-load speed.